Get The Help You Deserve

 Burn injury victims often require physical and occupational therapy to regain mobility, strength, and coordination.
 Scar tissue can lead to reduced flexibility, making treatment essential for restoring range of motion.

-Emotional recovery is also crucial, with psychological counseling and support groups aiding victims in coping with the trauma and any resulting disfigurement.
+Emotional healing is important.
+Counseling and support groups help victims deal with trauma and any physical changes.
 It is difficult for victims to move on after an accident like this.

-The pain during the healing process changes in the different stages of it.
-There are three stages of pain in burn victims.
+The pain during the healing process changes in different stages.
+Burn victims experience three stages of pain.

 • Reanimation Stage